mProjectsCode/obsidian-lemons-search-plugin/README.md

 - Clicking on a suggestion that is not selected will select the clicked suggestion
 - Clicking on the selected suggestion will open the suggestion in the same tab
-- Ctrl-Clicking on the selected suggestion will open the suggestion in a new tab
+- Ctrl-clicking on the selected suggestion will open the suggestion in a new tab